Household Hazardous Waste

 We can take up to 25 items or small loads that will easily fit into the cargo area of a small SUV or trunk of a car.
 Larger quantities or pickup truck-sized loads of household hazardous waste must be taken to the Household Hazardous Waste (HHW) Facility at the Ada County Landfill.
-If you have questions about specific materials, call the Boise Public Works Department at 208-608-7136.
+If you have questions about specific materials, please contact us or call 208-608-7136.

 All types (except alkaline batteries, which are not hazardous; please dispose of those in your trash)

 Gas Cylinders / Propane and Helium Tanks / Camping Fuels

 - Propane – Twenty-pound (BBQ size) refillable tanks and one-time use, one-pound camping style canisters

 Products Containing Mercury and Elemental Mercury